 Another effective way to increase your sales is sending abandoned cart emails.
 If you see that customers leave something in their carts, make sure to follow them up.
 Offer the product(s) once more as a user just might get distracted and haven't finished the purchase.

 Pro-tip.
 We also recommend sending emails that offer related products to ones the user has already bought.
 Of course, schedule your emails correctly not to overwhelm people with too many newsletters.

 Earlier, we've written that you can use email marketing for blog promotion.
 But the rule works exactly the same if you need to share your site or some of its pages.

 Moreover, CMI reports that 87% of content marketers prefer to distribute content via email.

 This way, you need to drive traffic to specific products, articles, etc., and you can confidently use email marketing.
 Therefore, you need to keep in mind several rules.

 - Provide value to your customers.
-You need put clients' interests first.
+You need to put clients' interests first.
 So, think about how you can improve their experience.

 - Clearly communicate your message.
 Your customers should understand what they receive and why they should go to your site.

 - Define great CTA.
 Just remember that you need to direct your consumers.
 So, don't forget to put an obvious CTA button with a personalized or engaging message.

 This way, you ensure that your subscribers head to your website and bring more traffic there.